Railroadin'

 All-talking two-reeler, sound on disc only.
 (In actuality, there is a very small amount of silent footage in this film.)

 Copyrighted December 9, 1929, by Metro-Goldwyn-Mayer Pictures Corporation.
 Registration no. LP892.
 Renewed December 19, 1956, with registration no. R182606.
-This copyright is currently due to expire at the end of 2024.
+This copyright expired at the end of 2024, and the film is now in the public domain.

 Opening title: "Our Gang" Comedies; Hal Roach presents His Rascals' Voices in "Railroadin'."